Skip to main content

 How Connectors Work

-When you add a connector:
+When you add a data connector:

 1. Your credentials are stored securely in Workshop’s encrypted storage